MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/Set-DistributionGroup.md

 ```

 ### -PrimarySmtpAddress
 The PrimarySmtpAddress parameter specifies the primary return email address that's used for the recipient.
-If it's available on this cmdlet, you can't use the EmailAddresses and PrimarySmtpAddress parameters in the same command.
+You can't use the EmailAddresses and PrimarySmtpAddress parameters in the same command.

 ```yaml
 Type: SmtpAddress